Norwegian Air, saved from collapse, reinvents as regional carrier

 The company now has 51 aircraft, down from a pre-pandemic 156, while its debt amounts to between 16 billion and 18 billion Norwegian crowns, down from more than 80 billion, it said.

-But adding to competition from old rivals SAS and Wideroe, Hungary’s Wizz Air has established several services to Norwegian cities in the last year.
+But adding to competition from old rivals SAS (SAS.ST) and Wideroe, Hungary's Wizz Air (WIZZ.L) has established several services to Norwegian cities in the last year.

-Ryanair, Europe’s biggest low-cost airline, has also opened more routes out of the Nordics and a new Norwegian start-up, Flyr, is expected to launch its first domestic flight by mid-year.
+Ryanair (RYA.I), Europe's biggest low-cost airline, has also opened more routes out of the Nordics and a new Norwegian start-up, Flyr (FLYR-ME.OL), is expected to launch its first domestic flight by mid-year.

 "We said that we wanted to get in enough (cash) so that we would be sure that, in a year from now, almost regardless of what happens with COVID-19, we'd still be in a good position," Chief Financial Officer Geir Karlsen said.